 6. Dye Sublimation printing

 This printing is done on white polyester t-shirts; infact it works best with man made fabric .
-It also works on 50% polyester blend t-shirts and even pre-treated fabrics but with varying degree of success.
+It also works on 50% polyester blend t-shirts and even pre-treated fabrics but with varying degrees of success.

 In this process, dye turns into vapor and is absorbed into the polyester fabric of the t-shirt.
 This is a very durable printing method for the 100% polyester t-shirts and the result looks similar to DTG, with a great softer feel.
 Usually, all over designs are used for sublimation printing.
 The advantage is that you can print even small lots.

 The disadvantage is that the printing does not work on cotton t-shirts – the colour of the prints will wash out gradually.